-Shortly before sunrise, roosters crow in the cobbled streets.
+Shortly before sunrise, roosters crowed in the cobbled streets.

-At a public bathhouse in Mexico, regular visitors are waiting for the opening.
+In front of the public bath in Mexico, regular visitors were waiting for the opening.

 Ixtapan de la Sal